 Now that Lemon is no more, Groff v.
 DeJoy, 600 U.S. 447, 460 & n.7 (2023), the amici States write to provide their perspective on how the Court should treat a Lemon-driven precedent like Stone v.
 Graham, 449 U.S. 39 (1980) (per curiam).
 Amicus curiae Kentucky remembers Stone especially well, given that the Supreme Court there found that a Kentucky statute violates the Establishment Clause.
 In their tendered amicus brief, the amici States offer three points about how to apply Stone here.
-First, they point out the differences between Louisiana's law and the Kentucky law at issue in Stone.
-Second, they explain how Stone became a vanishing precedent even before Lemon was abrogated.
-Third, they urge the Court not to extend, or even apply, Stone in this case given that Lemon has been overturned.
+First, they explain why Stone's holding cannot sustain a facial challenge to Texas's law.
+Second, they recount how Stone became a vanishing precedent even before Lemon was abrogated.
+Third, they urge the Court not to extend, or even apply, Stone here given that Lemon has been overturned.